 Certain officers of Corby have been appointed as directors and officers of PR's North American entities, as approved by Corby's Board of Directors.
 On August 26, 2015, Corby entered into an agreement with PR and certain affiliates amending the September 29, 2006 Canadian representation agreements, pursuant to which Corby agreed to provide more specialized marketing, advertising and promotion services for the PR and affiliate brands under the applicable representation agreements in consideration of an increase to the rate of commission payable to Corby by such entities.
-On November 11, 2015, Corby and PR entered into agreements for the continued production and bottling of Corby's owned-brands by PR at the HWSL production facility in Windsor, Ontario, for a 10-year term commencing September 30, 2016.
+On November 11, 2015, Corby and PR entered into agreements for the continued production and bottling of Corby's ownedbrands by PR at the HWSL production facility in Windsor, Ontario, for a 10-year term commencing September 30, 2016.
 On the same date, Corby and PR entered into an administrative services agreement, under which Corby and PR agreed to continue to provide services to each other, with a similar term and commencement date.
 Corby's role in managing the HWSL production facility ended on June 30, 2020.

-Pursuant to the November 9, 2011 agreement, Corby also agreed to continue with the mirror netting arrangement with PR and its affiliates, under which Corby's excess cash will continue to be deposited to cash management pools (the "Mirror Netting Service Agreement").
-All of the Corporation's banking and cash management needs are addressed by Citibank N.A. (effective July 17, 2014) and, under this arrangement, Corby participates in the Mirror Netting Service Agreement with PR and its affiliates.
+Pursuant to the November 9, 2011 agreement, Corby also agreed to continue participating in a cash pooling arrangement under the Mirror Netting Service Agreement together with PR's other Canadian affiliates, the terms of which are administered by Citibank N.A.(effective July 17, 2014).
 The Mirror Netting Service Agreement acts to aggregate each participant's net cash balance on a nightly basis for purposes of interest calculation.
 Corby earns interest income, which is settled on a monthly basis, from PR at market rates on its cash balances held at its financial institution.

-On June 12, 2023, Corby entered into a loan agreement with PR with a total available credit amount of \$120 million of which \$98 million was drawn as at June 30, 2023.
-The loan provided Corby with the required funding to complete the ACE acquisition which closed subsequent to year end, on July 4, 2023.
-The loan bears interest at a fixed rate of 5.43% per annum and matures June 30, 2033.
-Remaining available credit under the loan agreement can be drawn until December 20, 2023, after this time the borrowing amount is fixed.
+On June 12, 2023, Corby entered into a loan agreement with PR with a total available credit amount of \$120 million of which the full amount of credit available under the term loan agreement was utilized as of June 30, 2024.
+The loan provided Corby with the required funding to complete the ABG acquisition which closed on July 4, 2023.
+The loan bears interest at a fixed rate of 5.43% per annum and matures June 20, 2033.
 Interest is payable on a quarterly basis.
 The term loan along with any accrued interest is due in full at the maturity date, June 20, 2033, with Corby provided the option to voluntarily make partial or total repayment at any time before the maturity date.
+The loan agreement is on arm's-length terms at market rates and, as a related party transaction, was approved by Corby's Independent Committee of the Board of Directors, with external financial and legal advice.